Insights from a relayr Founder, now CEO & Founder of Next Big Thing AG

 Not only are big, well-known IT companies such as AWS, Microsoft, IBM and SAP now entering the new segment IoT, but many SMEs and startups are opening up a new segment in the market with their innovative technology.
 Another trend is that well-known industrial companies are increasingly concerned with the development of IoT services in order to cope with increasing digitization of their products.
 So the boundaries between pure industrial enterprises and technology are blurring, as companies have to score with a broader portfolio and real end-to-end solutions for their customers.
 This is exactly the sweet spot where NBT focuses our offerings.

-What lessons do you carry into your current work as Founder of NBT?
+What lessons do you carry into your current work as an expert in IoT entrepreneurship and Founder of NBT?

 HZ: My primary concern now is to bring Germany/Europe’s digitalization into a position that corresponds better to our economy.
 As for the first wave of B2C platforms, we have hopelessly overslept and given that to the Americans, and even more recently to the Chinese.
 The markets are dominated by American and Asian Internet B2C services.